do-jonathan4/lfz-m1/exercises/typing-tutor-challenge/README.md

 - [`keyboardEvent.key`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key)
 - [`alert`](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert)

+## Stretch Features

+### User Can Choose from a list of phrases to practice.

+  - Give the user the option of three different phrases to choose from

+### User Can Enter their own custom phrases.

+  - Using a text input, allow the user to enter a phrase to practice typing

+### User Can see their words per minute.

+  - Display the words per minute typed along with the typing accuracy

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).